 The scale and nature of a project will determine the level of detail needed in the option appraisal.
 With less complex projects the principles of appraisal apply, but the scale of the process should be proportionate to the scale of the planned project.
-Detailed option appraisals are prepared for the Council's larger and/or more complex projects e.g. Uttoxeter Leisure Centre refurbishment.
+Detailed option appraisals are prepared for the Council's larger and/or more complex projects e.g. Uttoxeter Leisure Centre refurbishment, and more recently the replacement of the Council's Fleet.